 Players will find Pixls hidden throughout various stages.
 Each Pixl gives Mario (or any of the other characters) access to a special ability.
 For example, one Pixl lets Mario flip sideways and become paper thin; another lets him grab enemies and hurl them.

 Items in Super Paper Mario work very similarly to items in Paper Mario: The Thousand Year Door.
 Some items, like mushrooms, heal Heart Points.
 Other items, such as the Shooting Star, can be used during battle to destroy enemies.

 Paper Mario began on the N64 as a new branch of the Mario series.
 As opposed to the Super Mario way, this was a complete RPG and it pulled off a really good game.
-Then the Gamecube sequel Paper Mario and the Thousand Year Door reinvented...read full review
+Then the Gamecube sequel Paper Mario and the Thousand Year Door reinvented the entire battle scheme with the...read full review

 You're keen to post a comment, but you need to log in first.